omeka/classic-enduser/docs/Content/Working_with_Dublin_Core.md

 - [Dublin Core Metadata Element Set, Version 1.1: Reference Description](http://dublincore.org/documents/dces/)
 - [Historical overview and bibliography of Dublin Core resources (2010](http://www.oclc.org/research/activities/past/orprojects/dublincore/default.htm).

-Interpreting Dublin Core Fields in Omeka
+Interpreting Dublin Core Fields in Omeka Classic
 --------------------------------------------------------

 The following Dublin Core fields are available in Omeka, together with some suggestions on interpreting the fields.
 The fields are vague by design so please consult with the [DCMI element descriptions](http://dublincore.org/documents/usageguide/elements.shtml) to be sure you are fulfilling the demands of your project.
 You may also want to review the detailed breakdown of [item types](/Content/Item_Types/) with examples and a list of their item type metadata elements.